-Most content on our own site and across the industry has a strong focus on influencer marketing from the brands’ perspective: why B2B brands should do influencer marketing or how B2B brands can implement a successful influencer campaign– to name a couple.
-What we have neglected to explicitly mention is that the byproduct of more brands doing influencer marketing is that more individuals are earning themselves a living from being an “influencer”.
+The by-product of more brands doing B2B Influencer Marketing is that more individuals are earning themselves a living by becoming “influencers” or thought leaders whose main objective is to influence their audience.
 We’re not sure about you, but earning a living out of being an influential figure on a topic that you’re very knowledgeable and passionate about sounds like a pretty great deal.
 However, being an influencer isn’t just as simple as tweeting around a topic a few times, getting a few retweets and then waiting for the brands to come knocking at your door holding a healthy cheque.
 If becoming an influencer was “easy”, then it wouldn’t be such a desirable, lucrative career path.

 If you’re wanting to have your voice heard and ultimately increase your overall influence, then read on for our 10 easy-to-implement tips.

 Making yourself seen in the social media world doesn’t just entail being more ‘visible’ online as you might assume, but offline too.
 Just the same as a corporate brand, there is a certain degree of needing to humanise your personal brand, so that your audience can feel a connection with you.
 Influencers become influential because they’re not only knowledgeable, but they’re relatable and likeable.
 As the saying goes; people buy off of people, but ultimately, they buy off of genuine, likeable people.
 Offline, you can do this by attending industry events; online you can achieve this by regularly entering conversations around topics trending on social media.

 The underlying message here is that you’re not going to increase your influence in an area if you’re not integrating yourself and making yourself visible to the community.
 Becoming influential begins with people recognising and becoming familiar with your name.

 2. Create Content